-Net investment income in 2020 was \$2.23 billion, \$241 million or 10% lower than in 2019.
-Net investment income from fixed maturity investments in 2020 was \$2.01 billion, \$59 million lower than in 2019.
+Net investment income in 2021 was \$3.03 billion, \$806 million or 36% higher than in 2020.
+Net investment income from fixed maturity investments in 2021 was \$1.99 billion, \$22 million lower than in 2020.
 The decrease primarily resulted from lower long-term interest rates, partially offset by a higher average level of fixed maturity investments.
-Net investment income from short-term securities in 2020 was \$44 million, \$61 million lower than in 2019.
+Net investment income from short-term securities in 2021 was \$7 million, \$37 million lower than in 2020.
 The decrease primarily resulted from lower short-term interest rates.
-Net investment income generated by the Company's remaining investment portfolios in 2020 was \$209 million, \$124 million lower than in 2019.
-The decline in net investment income from these portfolios in 2020 compared with 2019 primarily reflected the impact of the disruption in global financial markets associated with COVID-19.
+The Company's remaining investment portfolios had net investment income of \$1.08 billion in 2021, \$868 million higher than in 2020, primarily due to higher private equity partnership returns.
+Net investment income from these investments in 2020 included the impact of the disruption in global financial markets associated with COVID-19.
 Included in other investments are private equity, hedge fund and real estate partnerships that are accounted for under the equity method of accounting and typically report their financial statement information to the Company one month to three months following the end of the reporting period.
-Accordingly, the impact of any volatility in global financial markets, including the impact of COVID-19 during 2020, on net investment income from these other investments is generally reflected in the Company's financial statements on a quarter lag basis.
+Accordingly, net investment income from these other investments is generally reflected in the Company's financial statements on a quarter lag basis.